raghu1612/AI_EDA_Sales_Data-Insights/README.md

 Welcome everyone!
 Today we’ll dive into **Exploratory Data Analysis (EDA)** – a fundamental step in any data project.

-*Last week, we learnt how to use Google Colab and Gemini AI for data segregation.
-Today, we’re moving to a more advanced concept – analyzing data to prepare dashboards and graphs.*

-EDA is all about exploring data to understand its main characteristics before any formal modeling.
+**EDA** is all about exploring data to understand its main characteristics before any formal modeling.
 In simple terms, we use EDA to **summarize what our data looks like**, often using stats and visualizations.

 ### Why EDA Matters